Did you know there are 175 state parks in Florida?

 On the Interpretive Trail, you’ll pass many landmarks of the era.
 The Confederate Monument, a towering stone obelisk, remembers the fallen soldiers.
 Next, the Interpretive Center features short videos about the battle.

-To experience a taste of Florida history, and pay your respects for the brave men and women that served, make time to visit Olustee.
+To experience a taste of Florida history, and pay your respects to the brave men and women that served, make time to visit Olustee.

 Big Lagoon State Park